ietf-wg-cellar/flac-specification/flac.md

 0b1011  | 96 kHz
-0b1100  | get 8 bit sample rate (in kHz) from end of header 0b1101  | get 16 bit sample rate (in Hz) from end of header 0b1110  | get 16 bit sample rate (daHz) from end of header 0b1111  | invalid, to prevent sync-fooling string of 1s
+0b1100  | get 8 bit sample rate (in kHz) from end of header 0b1101  | get 16 bit sample rate (in Hz) from end of header 0b1110  | get 16 bit sample rate (in daHz) from end of header 0b1111  | invalid, to prevent sync-fooling string of 1s

 ### CHANNEL ASSIGNMENT